 Apple's AirTags are small, button-shaped trackers that can be attached to items like keys and wallets.
-These accessories can be located using the “Find My” app.
-Below we look at precision search, also known as “exact search”.
+These accessories can be located using the "Find My" app.
+Below, we'll cover Precision Find, also known as "Exact Find."

 “Precise Search”: The U1 chip supports precision search

-On devices that also have a U1 chip, there is a precision search feature - known as "Exact Search".
-This allows the distance of a misplaced object to be determined more precisely, as long as the AirTag attached to it is within range.
-This means that if users want to find a lost item and have an iPhone 11 or 12, Accurate Find will guide the user to their lost AirTag using input from the camera, ARKit, accelerometer, and gyroscope, and provide them with sound, haptics, and visual feedback lead.
-Very specific directions are displayed to guide the user directly to where the lost item is, which can be very convenient.
-Accordingly, the precision search is compatible with the following devices:
+On devices that also have a U1 chip, there's a precision search feature known as "Exact Find."
+This allows you to more accurately determine the distance of a lost item, provided the attached AirTag is within range.
+This means that if users want to find a lost item and have an iPhone 11 or 12, "Exact Find" will guide them to their lost AirTag using inputs from the camera, ARKit, accelerometer, and gyroscope, as well as sound, haptics, and visual feedback.
+Very specific directions are displayed to guide the user directly to the location of the lost item, which can be very useful.
+Precision Find is compatible with the following devices:

 - iPhone 11